Tourvia Tourvia

 The package installs cleanly, then admins can adapt pages, layouts, and reporting surfaces to match the reality of the org instead of forcing teams into a disconnected tool.

-RouteForce is exposed for Account, Lead, and Opportunity record pages, and can also be placed on Lightning App Pages, Home Pages, Tabs, the Utility Bar, and Experience Cloud pages.
+Tourvia is exposed for Account, Lead, and Opportunity record pages, and can also be placed on Lightning App Pages, Home Pages, Tabs, the Utility Bar, and Experience Cloud pages.

 Why this matters commercially

 For Salesforce admins and business stakeholders, this flexibility changes the buying story.
-RouteForce is not only a route planning product.
+Tourvia is not only a route planning product.
 It is a native operational component that can adapt to the real structure of the org.

 That makes the product easier to pilot, easier to justify, easier to roll out, and easier to expand once the first workflow is proven.